wazenmai/MIDI-BERT/README.md

 ```

 2. Run `./scripts/eval.sh`

 	Or refer to Readme in MidiBERT folder for more details.

- *btw, no gpu is needed for evaluation*
+	*No gpu is needed for evaluation*

 ### For musicians who want to test melody extraction
 Edit `scripts/melody_extraction.sh` and modify `song_path` to your midi path.